aravindan-acct/puppet-readme/README.md

 ## Description

-With hundreds of lines of code to check - and vulnerabilities often subtle and hard to find - a serious data breach is often the first sign that a web application has problems.
-Having secured thousands of production applications against more than 11 billion attacks since 2008, the Barracuda Web Application Firewall is the ideal solution for organizations looking to protect web applications from data breaches and defacement.
 With the Barracuda Web Application Firewall, administrators do not need to wait for clean code or even know how an application works to secure their applications.
 Organizations can ensure robust security with a Barracuda Web Application Firewall hardware or virtual appliance, deployed either on-premises or in the cloud.
-This module can be used to configure the Barracuda Web Application Firewall using Puppet.
+This module enables management of the Barracuda Web Application Firewall using Puppet.

+## Resource Types

 The following features can be configured using this module:

-## Resource Types

 1. `Service` - A Virtual Service is a combination of a Virtual IP (VIP) address and a TCP port, which listens and directs the traffic to the intended Service.